tanloong/neosca/README.md

 ```
 python l2sca-analyzer.py ./samples/*.txt ./samples/output.csv
 ```
+For Windows users,
+wildcards do not work in the cmd window, use them in PowerShell instead.

+4. Use
+`--reserve-parsed`/`-rp`, `--reserve-match`/`-rm`
-4. Use `--reserve-parsed`/`-rp`, `--reserve-match`/`-rm` to reserve parsing results of Stanford Parser and match result of Tregex, respectively:
+to reserve parsing results of Stanford Parser and match result of Tregex, respectively:

 ```
 python l2sca-analyzer.py ./samples/sample1.txt ./samples/output.csv -rm -rp